 City of Santa Cruz

-Public Architecture’s ADU developed a more formal design campaign after learning about low cost, high-performance 500 sq ft detached single-story ADU prototypes.
+Public Architecture’s ADU developed a more formal design campaign after learning about low cost, high-performance 500 sq ft detached single-story storage container prototypes.
 This design was a welcome alternative to the portable office trailers that were utilized previously.
 The City of Santa Cruz wanted to produce a Garage Conversion Manual for the city’s ADU program.
 The manual featured eight prototypes, which were developed by Public Architecture, as well as assistance to understand technical issues, layout, and other topics relevant to the planning and design of a garage conversion project.

 17th and Castro Plaza